 You may notice a wide range of distinct physical feelings:

 - warmth & cold

 - as well as neutrality

 Some of these sensations may be accompanied by thoughts or emotions.
 As you practice the body scan, this multitude of sensations and internal experiences can be boiled down to three basic feelings:

 Since the body is a dynamic organism that’s always changing, no two body scan meditations will ever be completely alike in it’s physical and mental dimensions as each session is unique to itself.
-This is part of the meditation journey you will be on hopefully for the rest of your life.

 As you continue to practice, you’ll discover what Martha Graham sagely noted: “The body says what words cannot” .

 The body has its own wisdom, and if you listen, it can communicate where physical tension, thoughts, and emotions lie within your body.
 This investigation into physical sensations, thoughts, and emotions is sometimes called the triangle of awareness since it’s a journey into the totality of our human experience.
-Sorry, went off on the deep end for a moment, but, you get my point. 😉
+Sorry, I went off on the deep end for a moment, but, you get my point. 😉

 When you practice the body scan, first simply become aware of physical sensations by exploring their felt sense.
 This is distinct from thinking about your body.
 There’s no need to analyze or manipulate your body in any way; just feel and acknowledge whatever sensations are present.